Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 To capture the |pokemob| of the raid we need two factors:

-* 1º - The |pokemob| needs to be extremely low on health!
+* 1. The |pokemob| needs to be extremely low on health!
-* 2º - You need to use Dynamax Cube to capture!
+* 2. You need to use a Dynamax Cube to capture!

 .. image:: ../_images/legends_wiki/dynamax_ball.png
    :alt: raid_info

-To create a Dynamax Cube you use:
+Recipe for a Dynamax Cube:

-* You can use any Poke Cube to create the Dynamax Cube!

 .. image:: ../_images/legends_wiki/dynamax_ball_crafting.png
    :alt: raid_info

+* You can use any Pokecube to create the Dynamax Cube!

 **Be aware that Dynamax Cube doesn't use the capture chance of the Poke Cube you use in the Recipe, so if you use a Master Cube for the recipe, it will work like a normal Poke Cube!**